 And, of course, move to Edinburgh, which is what I eventually did.
 What I didn’t know then was that I was going to become a freelance writer and create Untamed Writing, a business which now supports a lifestyle I’ve never before been able to afford.

 Fast forward to the present day.
 I attended my grandmother’s funeral at the start of this year, almost exactly six years after my dad died.
 David was there, too.
 I hadn’t thought at all of him during the preceding years – after all, I’d only spoken to him for probably twenty minutes in my entire life.
 But as soon as I saw him, I felt a flicker of recognition.
 I couldn’t quite place him, but as soon as we starting chatting again, I remembered.
 Interesting, smart guy.
 Friend of my dad’s.

 We soon caught up.
 ‘So what did you decide to do?’ he asked.
 ‘Oh!
 I started a business!
-I’m a writer now and I teach other people how to become freelance writers too.’
+I’m a writer now.’

 And that’s when it dawned on me how far I’ve come.
 From peeling potatoes in my hometown to pouring pints in an exciting new city, and now, to this – to Untamed Writing.
 In a way, I feel like I’m only just getting started with this writing-business thing.
 But I’ve been doing it for almost five years now.
 Not a long time, by any stretch, but still a third of my entire adult life.

 If you’re feeling hopeless and unsure what to do next, look back six years.
 Or five, or ten, or even just one.
 What were you doing then?
 How much has changed?
 And did you have any idea you’d end up here?